Rialto Theatre (South Pasadena, California): History

-The Rialto was built in 1925 by Lewis A. Smith, who was also architect for the Vista Theater on Sunset Boulevard.
+The Rialto was designed in 1925 by Lewis Arthur Smith, who designed the Vista Theater.
 The Rialto's architectural style was described in The Los Angeles Times as "an odd mashup of Spanish Baroque and Egyptian kitsch."
 The theater has an orchestra pit and its original design featured balcony seating along both sides of a deep stage.
+It also featured a theater organ to provide music for silent films, and weekend shows were sometimes preceded by vaudeville acts.
 The interior has several original murals and a drinking fountain made of Batchelder tile.

 The Rialto was operated by Landmark Theatres until it closed in 2007.
-The Simpsons Movie was the last movie shown in the theater, and 200 people attended the final screening.
+The Simpsons Movie was the last film shown in the theater, and 200 people attended the final screening.
 The building was closed to the public in 2010, after part of the facade fell onto the sidewalk.
 There have been two fires in the building, and it survived an attempt in 1977 to turn it into a parking lot.

 Izek Shomof, a developer of older buildings in downtown Los Angeles, purchased the Rialto in December 2014.
 Shomof indicated he will turn the property into an entertainment venue that will include a bar and possibly a theater to screen old movies.

 Since 2017, the theater has served as one of six campuses for Mosaic, a non-denominational multi-site church based in Los Angeles.